TSQL XML Manipulation

 Unfortunately when inserting new data, you cannot guarantee that it will insert in the actual order of the elements in the XML.

-A solution to this is to use OR
+A solution to this is to use OR...DER BY ROW_NUMBER

 DECLARE @XML XML = '<data><id>3</id><id>1</id><id>2</id></data>'